-T3 helps reverse insulin resistance and diabetes.
+T3 helps to reverse insulin resistance and diabetes.

 After treating hundreds of patients I’ve found the two MOST common hormone imbalances in hypothyroid patients to be decreased T3 and insulin resistance.